puma13992/cinematography/README.md

 ### Database scheme

-The database model reflects the different areas of the website: the user model, which is used for all other models, the "Profile" model, the entries for the movies through the "Movie" model, the entries for the glossary entries through the "Glossary" model, the entries for the comments through the "Comment" model and the entries for the wishlist through the "Wishlist" model.
+The database model reflects the different areas of the website: the user model, which is used for all other models, the "Profile" model, the entries for the movies through the "Movie" model, the entries for the glossary items through the "Glossary" model, the entries for the comments through the "Comment" model and the entries for the wishlist through the "Wishlist" model.

 ![Database scheme](/documentation/design/database-schema.png)